matsaleh13/allok8or/doc/dev-log.md

 - Had weirdness with my development hard drive after a Windows update.
 Drive totally not recognized.
 Took a few reboots, but after that, everything seemed fine again.
 Ran diags and repairs, nothing broken, nothing lost.
 Still thank God I had backups and GitHub! :)
 - Committed the above tests from 2018-12-09.
 - Fleshed out the rest of the tests for the `AllocationStatsCsvReporter` implementation class.
+- Calling this done for now (TODO: add `AllocationStatsTextReporter`)

+## 2018-12-23

+- Starting on block allocator implementation.
+- Design issue:
+  - current Allocator (base/interface) class allocates memory of any given size passed into the `allocate` method.
+  - Block allocator, by definition, allocates only a specific size block.
+  - It seems that these two APIs are incompatible.
+I.e. a BlockAllocator cannot be allowed to allocate just any size block.
+  - Furthermore, what we currently call the `PageAllocator` is actually a fixed-size block allocator that is used to allocate the backing memory "pages" used by other allocators.
+We already know that this allocator doesn't satisfy the existing `Allocator` interface.
+- Do we have two types of allocator interfaces?
+  - Fixed-size (i.e. block).
+  - Variable-size (i.e. per allocate call).
+  - Conceptually, a block allocator could delegate to a non-block allocator
+- Reviewing other allocator examples that deal with this:
+  - The approach taken by [Jonathan Mueller's memory library](https://github.com/foonathan/memory) is very precise, using separate "concepts" for fixed and variable allocators.
+It uses fairly sophisticated traits classes and other template metaprogramming techniques to enforce the desired semantics.
+Downside is that that code is kind of hard to read, and requires jumping around in a lot of files.
+My gut tells me that this uses the "correct" (and probably most flexible) approach at the cost of some usability.
+  - The article by Tiago Costa, [C++: Custom memory allocation](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/c-custom-memory-allocation-r3010/), takes a simpler approach, if less elegant.
+There is a single abstract base `Allocator` class, which exposes allocation size as an argument to the `allocate` method.
+It also implements fixed block `PoolAllocator` that derives from the `Allocator` and does implement the `allocate` method having the size parameter.
+This method simply asserts that the size argument equals the fixed size expected by the allocator.
+Very simple, if clumsy and kind of hacky.
+Yet, it's also very easy to understand and use.
+  - Of course, I want the best of both worlds.
+Because, like Mueller, I'm using a template-based approach, I don't really need an abstract base class.
+Maybe I need to create a traits thingy too?
+Ideally, it would allow an allocator class to declare an `allocate` method with or without a size parameter.
+But, I know next to nothing about implementing traits classes, so I'm going to have to study on it for a bit.